rhyzzor/blog/markdown/concurrency.md

 ---
-title: "Subroutines, coroutines, concurrency, parallelism and race condition."
+title: "Subroutines, coroutines, concurrency, parallelism and race condition"
 slug: concurrency
 description: A simple way to learn about concurrency and a little bit about processors.
 date: 2025-01-24 12:05:00
 ---
 I could very well deliver a generic answer about Concurrency x Parallelism, but I don't think I'd like that very much.
 So... last weekend, I studied more about how  processes used to work on our computer.
 So to start talking about concurrency, I think it's interesting to start with the topic of "subroutines a.k.a procedures"

 ## Subroutines